 Faxing with the Original MagicJack – The Pitfalls

-The reliability and support for using the first gen device for faxing services is a tad underwhelming, which can be seen our on our magicJack reviews page and isn’t entirely surprising considering the lack of official support.
+The reliability and support for using the first gen device for faxing services is a tad underwhelming, which can be seen our on our MJ reviews section and isn’t entirely surprising considering the lack of official support.
 Remember that before you start your rant with the live-chat agent (you will need to login to your account in order to use chat support) or the person on the Tech-support line for magicJack.

 Lack of enough ports limits the scope of simultaneous use; MagicJack must be used exclusively as a phone line or a faxing line.

 Additionally, the present technology of VoIP data is reasonably good for voice calls, but analog data for transmitting the details in a paper document with text and images, plus converting them to bitmaps wreaks havoc on the capacity of your modem.
 Even if faxes goes through, it’s highly unlikely that it can be sustained beyond a few pages.

 It is also important to know your printing/scanning device specifications before you attempt to use the MagicJack devices for faxing.
 Standard home-office printers like HP Officejet 6000 and 7000 series work well, but anything in the 8000 series requires an additional Digital/DSL filter installed on the line to monitor the transmission bit-rates.

 Faxing with MagicJack Plus and Beyond – The Advantages

 MagicJack+, 2014 MJPlus device, GO dongle and EXPRESS are better attuned to handle consistent transmission and faxing of materials.
 A couple of things stand out when you use the MagicJack Plus or new devices for faxing:

 The ‘default’ operational speed of fax transmissions are higher.
 There is no need to select a speed from the computer as it auto-adjusts to the optimum speed.
 Even the most basic devices can register up to 14000 to 15000 baud rates.